 — World Trade Organization, WTO TBT Principles, Clause 2, Paragraph 1

 CalConnect is an international standards body that welcomes participation from commercial, non-commercial, governmental bodies and individuals through its membership system (see CalConnect members).

-Development of CalConnect policies are driven by the Board of Directors at CalConnect, which hold elected positions within the membership, and their enactment and approval widely involve the CalConnect membership.
+Development of CalConnect Policies are driven and overseen by the elected Board of Directors of CalConnect, and their enactment and approval involve the CalConnect membership.